JohnBergago/ConFormSim/README.md

 **ConFormSim** is an open-source extension for the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).
-It offers useful features on the Unity site, to allow an easy and fast prototyping.
-The focus is on improvements that facilitate a research in concept formation.
-Therefore, ConFormSim provides an easy configurable and modular property system, which allows more abstract and multimodal perceptions.
+It offers useful features on the Unity site to allow easy and fast prototyping.
+The focus is on improvements that facilitate research in concept formation.
+Therefore, ConFormSim provides an easily configurable and modular property system, allowing more abstract and multimodal perceptions.
 A new ActionProvider component allows modular action sets to test different action abstraction levels and switch easily between them.
 These features allow to make a task and environment more symbolic (abstract levels) or subsymbolic (distributed, control problems).
-This supports research on the formation of relational representations, knowledge transfer, generalization and data efficiency.
+The toolkit supports research on the formation of relational representations, knowledge transfer, generalization, and data efficiency.

 ## Features